 CONS – However, the softer nature of Copper Roofing also means that in hail prone regions it may be easily damaged.
 As a softer metal, hailstones will easily dent the Copper.
 Additionally another negative aspect of Copper is it’s tendency to expand and contract with swings in temperature.
 Although this can be controlled with the proper panel or shingle, it does need to carefully be considered when choosing who you are thinking of installing your metal roof!
 At Metal Deck you can rely on our expertise to install whatever roofing material you choose perfectly.

 Aluminum Roofing – Pros & Cons

-PROS – Aluminum roofing is incredibly strong and anti corrosive.
-Aluminum metal roofs are often recommended for use in coastal climates.
-This is mainly due to aluminum’s resistance to salt corrosion compared to other types of metal roofs.
-Aluminum is often used with a painted coating as it’s natural patina over time is not thought of as aesthetically appealing.
+PROS – Aluminium roofing is incredibly strong and anti corrosive.
+Aluminium metal roofs are often recommended for use in coastal climates.
+This is mainly due to aluminium’s resistance to salt corrosion compared to other types of metal roofs.
+Aluminium is often used with a painted coating as it’s natural patina over time is not thought of as aesthetically appealing.

-CONS – Aluminum’s downside often comes down to cost.
-While it can offer a better protection against corrosion, it is also more expensive than comparable solutions that use aluminum as a coating.
-While Aluminum’s strength to weight ratio is higher than steel, the factor of cost often results in panels that are too thin for their surroundings.
+CONS – Aluminium’s downside often comes down to cost.
+While it can offer a better protection against corrosion, it is also more expensive than comparable solutions that use Aluminium as a coating.
+While aluminium’s strength to weight ratio is higher than steel, the factor of cost often results in panels that are too thin for their surroundings.
 This can be a serious mistake and result in damage to the roofing material.
 At Metal Deck we always properly identifying the environmental Roof will face before recommending the right material.

 Zinc Roofing – Pros & Cons